 - Parenting Time Evaluator;

-- Custody Evaluator who performs the same work as a parenting time evaluator but only looks at the issues of legal custody and physical custody.
+- Custody Evaluator performs the same work as a parenting time evaluator but only looks at the issues of legal custody and physical custody.

 It is rare to have a Guardian ad Litem because they are funded through the state court system that does not have the funding to provide them in family court.
 Should a Guardian ad Litem be obtained, each parent must pay $1,000 for the services.
 Parents who choose to hire a Parenting Time Evaluator or Custody Evaluator must independently pay for the services which can cost each parent $1,000 to $3,000.

 Therapists, because of client confidentiality, typically will not provide the court with any custody and parenting time recommendations.
-Instead, they usually will provide the court with a recommendation to have the child and parents try to work through issues and dispute through therapy.
+Instead, they usually will provide the court with a recommendation to have the child and parents try to work through issues and disputes through therapy.

-It is a struggle for couples who cannot afford these costs to acquire creative problem solving as to how to provide the necessary information to the court.
+It is a struggle for couples who cannot afford these costs to acquire creative problem-solving as to how to provide the necessary information to the court.